Skip White Performance - We have the best prices you will ever find for aluminum heads, rotating assemblies and strokers

 This engine does not come with oil in it.
 The oil that was used during the test run or dyno tuning will be drained as this is required by the shipping companies.
 We also prefer draining the oil as this gives us a chance to examine it for metal particles.
 The filter is removed and is also closely examined for metal particles or debris.

 You may wonder why we're using an extended life oil filter but want it replaced in such a short period.
-These extended life oil filters are an excellent choice for a new engine.
-They have a much larger capacity for the higher amount of debris developed from the new engine without affecting the oil flow volume.
+These extended life oil filters are an excellent choice for a brand new engine.
+They have a much larger capacity for the higher amount of debris developed from the new engine.
 They also have better designed bypass valves and stronger cases on them.
-All of these features are essential to a new engine.
+All of these features are essential to a brand new engine when debris levels are highest until the engine is fully broke-in.

-When replacing the filter with one of your choice, you must use a high quality oil filter that has a by-pass valve in it.
-Some filters may also have an anti-drainback valve on them, but they are not necessary on V-8 Chevy engines, but the bypass valve feature is a must.
-Our engines are now equipped with a billet oil filter adapter that requires the use of an oil filter that has its own by-pass valve in it.
+Our engines are now equipped with a billet oil filter adapter that requires the use of an oil filter that has its own by-pass valve in it, unless you are using a true racing filter.
+The racing filters do not require the by-pass valve in them due to the fact they have such a loose media.
 Always opt for the medium length version, as this will help maintain oil pressure and volume much better than the short version.
 If your headers are an issue with the medium length filter, then the shorty version is acceptable.
-See our listings for the recommended oil filters.

 BILLET OIL FILTER ADAPTER 30 photo OIL FILTER ADAPTOR SMALL PIC.
 2.jpg